 PSNH’s Reading Series – “PSNH Presents” – has gone virtual!
-Mark your calendars for the following events upcoming in September and October on Zoom.
+Mark your calendars for the following events upcoming on Zoom.
 Contact Jimmy Pappas at email@example.com if you have any questions or would like to attend.

 DECEMBER 8, TUESDAY AT 7:00 PM:Erica Bodwell moderates part 2 of her discussion on the theme of “Is Your Poem Telling the Truth?”
 The first part of her event continues to stir interest in the topic.
 If you missed part 1, feel free to still attend part 2.
 (Open to the public)

 DECEMBER 11, FRIDAY AT 7:00 PM: Bring in your stories, poems, and songs on the theme of Animals for our Round Robin.
 They can be your own or by someone else.
 (Open to the public)